SwikritiT/swaglabs-playwright/README.md

 SLOW_MO=1000 PLAYWRIGHT_HEADLESS=false WORKERS=1 npm run test:e2e
 ```

-### 8. View test report
+### 8. View test report with playwright's default html reporter

-Playwright's built in test report tool is enabled that shows test report in `htlm`.
+Playwright's built in test report tool is enabled that shows test report in `html`.
 The test report can be accesssed using

 ```bash
 npx playwright show-report